mashuq0068/contact-management-client/README.md

 The Contact Management application is built using the following technologies:

 - **React**: A JavaScript library for building user interfaces.
-- **Vite**: A fast, opinionated web dev build tool that serves your code via native ES Module imports.
+- **Vite**: A fast, opinionated web dev build tool that serves code via native ES Module imports.
 - **Tailwind CSS**: A utility-first CSS framework for quickly building custom designs.
 - **@tanstack/react-query**: A library for managing and caching asynchronous data in React applications.
 - **Axios**: A promise-based HTTP client for making requests to API endpoints.